pacone11/JS-project--S2i/README.md

 # Minimal Counter App
-This is a basic Counter app which allows the user to increase the number on the display by pressing th '+' button, decreasing it with the '-' button and reset the display with the 'reset' button.
+This is a basic Counter app which allows the user to increase the number on the display by pressing the '+' button, decreasing it with the '-' button and reset the display with the 'reset' button.

 ## Screenshots